• Skip to primary navigation

 As for this recipe, we are going to consume them raw, that means we should pay even more attention to this step.

-One method I often use, especially for highly pesticides exposed vegetables like celery and fennel, is to soak the veggies in 1 liter of water and 1 tbsp of Baking Soda for 15 minutes.
+One method I often use, especially for highly pesticides exposed vegetables like celery and fennel, is to soak the veggies in 1 litre of water and 1 tablespoon of Baking Soda for 15 minutes.
 It has been shown that soaking vegetables in this solution for as little as 10 minutes completely removes pesticides, they are then 100% safe to eat raw.

 Prep the veggies